Skip to Main Content

 Planning Your Visit

 Ohrid’s peak season runs from late June through August, when the lake town’s population swells with domestic tourists from Skopje and visitors from neighbouring countries.
 During those months, tables at any address with a local following require some patience or early arrival.
 Partizanska 6A is reachable on foot from most of the old town and from the main lakeside hotels in under ten minutes.
-No booking information is available in public records, so turning up and checking availability on arrival is the practical approach, particularly outside peak summer weeks when the city operates at a quieter pace.
-Pricing data is not confirmed, but pizza-focused casual addresses in Ohrid’s current market sit well below Skopje’s mid-range restaurant tier, making this a format that works across most travel budgets.
+Turn up and check availability on arrival, particularly outside peak summer weeks when the city operates at a quieter pace.
+At about $10 per person, it sits firmly in the casual range.

 Comparable Spots, Quickly